peiwangdb/peiwangdb.github.io/index.markdown

 Welcome!
 I'm Pei.

-I like artisan bread, thai green curry and cawliflower.
+I like artisan bread, thai green curry and cauliflower.

 This is a place where I plan to keep some of my learnings and thoughts.
 The [picture](https://www.roningallery.com/zojo-temple-in-snow-at-shiba) apparently is not me or by me.